-I completed two bachelor's degrees with honors at Indiana University in 2011, studying psychology, marketing, and mathematics.
-I completed my master's and doctoral degrees in psychology at The Ohio State University in 2018.
-Currently, I am a Postdoctoral Research Scholar in Marketing in the Owen Graduate School of Management at Vanderbilt University.
+I completed two bachelor's degrees at Indiana University, studying marketing, psychology, and mathematics.
+I then completed my master's and doctorate degrees in psychology at The Ohio State University in 2018, and was a postdoctoral fellow in marketing at Vanderbilt University from 2018 to 2020.
+Currently, I am an assistant professor of marketing in the Driehaus College of Business at DePaul University in Chicago.

-These collaborations have produced research that appears in Psychological Science,the Journal of Experimental Social Psychology, Personality and Social Psychology Bulletin, Review of General Psychology, and Social Psychological and Personality Science.
+These collaborations have produced research that appears in Psychological Science, Marketing Letters, the Journal of Experimental Social Psychology, Personality and Social Psychology Bulletin, Review of General Psychology, and Social Psychological and Personality Science, among other projects underway.

 For more specific information about individual research projects, please see the link above to my cv + reprints.